 Refer to each Microcredential web page for more information.

-This microcredential will enable those working within the field of health and human services to become stronger practitioners and researchers.
+This online microcredential will enable those working within the field of health and human services to become stronger practitioners and researchers.

 Project management is essential to executing business strategy effectively.
 It enables companies to focus resources on a necessary change and keeps them all moving towards the same goal.

 Companies need skilled project managers who know how to apply a process framework and lead resources through a controlled project delivery.